opnfv/functest/docs/testing/developer/devguide/index.rst

 VNF category is really dedicated to test including:

  * creation of resources
- * deployement of an orchestrator/VNFM
+ * deployment of an orchestrator/VNFM
  * deployment of the VNF
  * test of the VNFM
  * free resources